 - Any paper marketing material, including brochures, handouts and your business card

 - Somewhere in the interior of your office

-- Training guides and protocol used for intra-office admin
+- Training guides and protocol used for practice administration

 - Your social media accounts